 Belize is a tropical paradise but like everywhere, it has a dark side.
 But you needn’t be a victim in this country.
 Gary Peterson talks about crime and offers some tips on how to stay safe in Belize.
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.

 I’ve traveled all over the planet and would call myself worldly.
 If you ask my wife how she feels about traveling anywhere with me, she’ll use one descriptive word – “safe!”